guards its nest in the farm riverbeds

 Habitat

-Pasture, wetlands, and riverbeds throughout New Zealand.
+Pasture wetlands and riverbeds throughout New Zealand.
 Prefers open country near water.
-Nests in tree holes, rock crevices, under logs, or in burrows dug into riverbanks.
+Nests in tree holes rock crevices under logs or in burrows dug into banks.

 Range